ross96D/mxargs/README.md

 # TODO
 - [] Should work well with the -n argument of xargs.
 The default behaviour should be 1 call and set all arguments to the call
 - [] Take into account max len of the arguments and act accordingly
+- [] Change cobra for a cli framework that accepts shorthands of more the one character.
+(Maybe the easiest one is make a fork)